Air quality studies

 • Tri-Cities area (Kennewick, Pasco, and Richland)

-In summer 2016, we partnered with Washington State University and the Benton Clean Air Agency to conduct the Tri-Cities Ozone Precursor Study.
+In Summer 2016, we partnered with Washington State University and Benton Clean Air Agency to conduct the Tri-Cities ozone precursor study.
 This study measured precursors of ozone, including nitrogen and volatile organic compounds at two sites in the Tri-Cities, as well as from a mobile platform that drove throughout the region.

 What happens next

-We 're partnering with Benton Clean Air Agency to identify and implement reduction measures and raise public awareness.
-Meanwhile, you can take several important steps to reduce ozone in your community.
+We're partnering with Benton Clean Air Agency to identify and implement reduction measures and raise public awareness.
+Find out what you can do to reduce ozone.

 Particulate matter studies